bessey/bt-elixir/README.md

 ## To Do

+- Get working as a script using escript
+- Use MapSets of piece indexes for pieces rather than arrays
 - Send have / cancel on completion of piece
 - Respond to requests for blocks
 - Listen for incoming connections